PAN Card New Rules-Effective from 5th December

 - The fifth character of the PAN is the first character of the following-

-- When you have a personal PAN card, having a fourth character as P will have a fifth character of the persons’ surname or last name
+- When you have a personal PAN card, having the fourth character as P will have a fifth character of the persons’ surname or last name

 - If you have an Entity, trust, society, or organization in the case of Company/ HUF/ Firm/ AOP/ Trust/ BOI/ Local Authority/ Artificial Judicial Person/ Govt will have a fifth character as ‘’C’’, “H”, “F”, “A”, “T”, “B”, “L”, “J”, “G” respectively.